A toss between recurring card payments vs direct debit: What’s your bet?

 Recurring payments are typically processed via debit or credit cards (a card on file).
 When a consumer signs up for a service, such as a gym membership or a food delivery plan, they authorise the company to automatically charge their credit card on a recurrent basis.
 This convenience benefits both businesses and customers by ensuring on-time payments and minimising friction.

 Health and wellness businesses may profit from recurring payments since they simplify membership renewals.
 Gyms can extend uninterrupted service to their members while ensuring a steady flow of revenue.
-Product delivery services ensure subscribers receive regular deliveries, saving companies from pursuing clients for payment.
-Recurring payments ensure a continuous revenue stream for meal plans, subscription box suppliers, and other food and drink companies.
+Product delivery services ensure that subscribers get regular deliveries, saving them from pursuing clients for repeat payments.
+Recurring payments create a continuous revenue stream for subscription box suppliers, and meal planners, among others in the food and drinks business.

 What is a direct debit?

 With a direct debit, customers can authorise businesses to withdraw funds directly from their bank accounts as per prefixed terms.
-Direct debits bypass the need for the customer's card information and instead go straight to their bank.
-Since they sidestep the possibility of a card's expiration or cancellation and instead deduct funds directly from an account, they are exceptionally safe and dependable.
+Direct debits bypass the card information of the customer altogether and go directly to the bank.
+This makes the process faster and safer.

 How does direct debit work?